johnbwoodruff/johnbwoodruff/README.md

 #### My current employment

-I am a Senior Software Engineer at a great company called [Mosaic](https://mosaic.tech).
+I am a Senior Software Engineer at [HiBob](https://www.hibob.com/), working on what was previously known as Mosaic, which was acquired by HiBob in 2025.
 There are lots of interesting problems to be solved and I'm loving it.
 Previously I was a Senior Software Engineer at [GoReact](https://get.goreact.com) and before that a Software Engineer at [Domo](https://domo.com).

 #### More info about me